 Believing and investing in the power of good food

 Creating an environment of respect and community leadership

 Aiming high for our organizations and our community

 Applying to become a Good Food Organization

 Community Food Centres Canada accepts applications to the GFO program on an annual basis.
-We are currently accepting applications for new members until the deadline of October 24, 2017.
+We will be accepting applications again in the fall of 2018.
+Please email us at email@example.com to let us know if you’d like to be alerted when we reopen the GFO application process.

 Have questions?
 We’ve got answers.